ziyi-zhang-mark/javascript/js-understand-the-weird-parts.md

 ---

+### Dynamic vs Static Typing

 **_Primitive Type_** : A type of data that represents a signle value, not an object.

-Primitive:
+Primitive

-- undefined: represents lack of existence, should not set a variable to this by developer.
+- undefined: **represents lack of existence**, should not set a variable to this by developer.
-- null: represents lack of existence, can set a variable to this by developer.
+- null: **represents lack of existence**, can set a variable to this by developer.
 - boolean
 - number
 - string